circleci/circleci-docs/.github/ISSUE_TEMPLATE/issue_template.md

 - What is wrong?
 - How do you know? (build output, external link)

-## Outdated
-- What is out of date?
-- How should it be updated?

 ## Inconsistent
 - What information is conflicting?